v5ma/selfawarenetworks/00changelog.md

 # Update June 23, six days past the 17th.
 (still editing & fixing these auto audio transcripts.
 Fixing these transcripts is a bit more work per hour per day than I realized, ah hmm... and I think I all the notes still need editing at this point.
 Some more than others.
 The transcripts might take two months, but the way I am beginning to make connections between documents is threading the book together so this process seems like the right one.)

+# June 17th, This github repo "Self Aware Networks" shared to the public for the first time.